nicolasAmat/Kong/README.md

-# Kong: Koncurrent Place Squasher
+# Kong: Koncurrent Places Squasher

 ## About